As you are navigating these pages, you will see the following at the bottom of each one:

 Noel Family of Brockton, MA by Jolynn Noel Winland is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States LicenseWhat this means to you, the visitor, is:

-Most of the information contained on these pages--birth, marriage, death, baptisms, burials, etc--is information that I willingly and freely share with anyone who wants it--without having to ask me for permission to reuse it.
-This information is in the public domain and I have no "copyright" on it.
-And, while I love hearing from resarchers, I never want anyone to think that they must get my permission to incorporate vital records info into their own trees.
+Most of the information contained on these pages--birth, marriage, death, baptisms, burials, etc--is information that is in the public domain and I have no "copyright" on it.
+And, while I love hearing from researchers, I never want anyone to think that they must get my permission to incorporate vital records info into their own trees.
 Incorporate away--with my blessings and the knowledge that it has been thoroughly researched and sourced, as explained in the next section.
 And if you have something that I don't, I'd love for you to send it my way!

 There's a lot of debate about genealogy information that is posted on the Internet that is not sourced or even properly researched.
 Some people think that NO ONE should post ANYTHING on a family tree/website unless it is 100% researched, documented, sourced, set in stone, bronzed, and on display in the Smithsonian (Trust me, this is only a slight exaggeration!).
 Others just put their stuff out there, flaws and all, and learn as they go.

 I'm a blend of the two.
-Every entry into my computer genealogy database has some sort of source.
-I am not a "purist" with my own personal database--I'll absorb any shred of information, no matter how small or insignificant or "unsourced" it is.
+I am not a "purist" with my own personal database--I'll absorb any shred of information, no matter how small or insignificant or "unsourced" it is, and keep track of where I found it.
 These can be little sledgehammers that knock big chinks in brick walls, and I don't want to overlook a single thing when it comes to researching.

-However, for these webpages, I have only included information that has either come from a well-documented source--a publication, an online database, or is information that I know firsthand or have personally seen or read--or was given to me personally by a family member or researcher.
+However, for this site, I have only included information that has either come from a well-documented source--a publication, an online repository, information that I know firsthand or have personally seen or read, or was provided to me personally by a family member or researcher.

 Tanguay's Dictionary